JackSzwergold/Writing/memories/The Time Some Friend of the Family “Deutschland Uber Alles” During Hanukkah.md

 After Lieszel sat down, my brother’s mother-in-law came over and started to whisper in German in Lieszel’s ear as they both looked around at us.

 I might have been a kid at the time, but neither of them seemed to broken up about the incident despite the fact it was—frankly—crazy.
+Not to mention that at no point did Lieszel even attempt to apoligize.
+The look on her face reminded me of the stern and judgemental—and frankly shitty—elementary school teachers I dealt with growing up.
+But at least when it came to teachers, I could go home at the end of the day.
+Now somehow we all had to sit down and break bread with this unapologetic loonball.

-Needless to say, the fun and laughter stopped and we all just sat around and waited awkwardlt
+Needless to say, the fun and laughter stopped and we all just sat around and awkwardly waited for dinner to start.

+In the case of Hanukkah, dinner only started after the Hanukkah Menorahs were lit.
+So when the Menorahs were pulled out, we all gathered, lit the Menorahs and then sat down to dinner.

+***

+To say it was awkward was an understatement at best.
+The dinner that happened after all of that was fileld with pregnant pauses and awkward interactions.

 ***